 Core Principle: Operate with prudence

-5.1 Documentation that the owner/operator has current liability coverage and other insurance appropriate to their level of support
+5.1 Documentation that the owner/operator has current commercial general liability coverage and other insurance appropriate to their level of support

 5.2 Written permission from the owner of record to operate a sober home on the property

 5.3 Document that there are no taxes or other municipal assessments that constitute liens on the real estate upon which the sober home is located by providing a municipal lien certificate issued by the treasurer or collector’s office in the city or town in which the recovery residence is situated.